spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/service-points-cart-checkout-feature-overview.md

 The default replacement strategy works as follows:
 * When a customer changes a shipment type, a service point, or both, the replacement strategy is triggered.
-* All available product offers are parsed based on the selected shipment type and service point.  or both to the product offers in the system.
-These are available for the selected product SKU and Merchant linked to the product offer.
+* All available product offers are parsed based on the product SKU, merchant of the original offer, the updated shipment type and service point.
 * If one or more product offers with the selected shipment type and service point are found, the product offer with the lowest price replaces the product offer in the cart.
 The offer must be active and have enough stock to fulfill the order.

 ## Example of a replacement strategy execution